opensearch-project/documentation-website/_opensearch/install/tar.md

       WARNING: nor OPENSEARCH_JAVA_HOME nor JAVA_HOME is set, will use ./hash.sh: line 35: java: command not found
       ```
-   - Declare an environment variable when you invoke the script to avoid issues with the following command:
+   - Declare an environment variable when you invoke the script to avoid issues:
       ```bash
       OPENSEARCH_JAVA_HOME=/path/to/opensearch-{{site.opensearch_version}}/jdk ./hash.sh
       ```